Temporarily closed or unoccupied properties during COVID-19

 22 January 2021

 Guidance for managing temporarily closed or permanently unoccupied properties during the COVID-19 pandemic.

-With the advent of the COVID-19 pandemic in the UK many organisations are implementing contingency plans such as home-working, skeleton staffing, social distancing and cleansing regimes to maintain operations.
+With the advent of the COVID-19 pandemic in the UK many organisations have implemented contingency plans such as home-working, skeleton staffing, social distancing and cleansing regimes to maintain operations.

-However, for some organisations this is not possible, and following the latest government advice some workplaces will now temporarily shut down for a period of time.
+However, for some organisations this is not possible, and following the latest government advice some workplaces will have temporarily shut down for a period of time.

 Buildings, whether temporarily closed or permanently unoccupied can be at greater risk from the likes of arson, antisocial behaviour such as vandalism or squatters, theft, and escape of water.

 Where premises are temporarily closed they must comply with all policy terms and conditions, including (but not restricted to) any unoccupied premises conditions, where they fall within the normal policy definition of Unoccupied.
 Customers should refer to their policy for full details of any definitions, terms and conditions that apply.

 Where an unoccupied premises policy condition doesn’t apply in the context of a temporary closure, here are the top priorities to help you keep your property safe.